Precise $^{136}$Xe Double Beta Decay Measurement in PandaX-4T with Implications on the Nuclear Matrix Elements and Majorons

-In summary, we perform a measurement of $\xi_{31}^{2\nu}$ in $2\nu\beta\beta$ and a search for Majoron-emitting $\beta\beta$ for $^{136}$Xe with a total $^{136}$Xe exposure of $37.8 \pm 0.6$~kg$\cdot$yr using PandaX-4T data.
+In summary, we perform a measurement of $\xi_{31}^{2\nu}$ in $2\nu\beta\beta$ and a search for Majoron-emitting $\beta\beta$ for $^{136}$Xe with a total $^{136}$Xe exposure of $39.1 \pm 0.7$~kg$\cdot$yr using PandaX-4T data.
 The most precise measurement of the $^{136}$Xe $2\nu\beta\beta$ half-life to date is achieved thanks to the nearly complete spectrum used in the fit.
-Our measurement of $\xi_{31}^{2\nu}$ is consistent with theoretical predictions and the results from KamLAND-Zen.
+Our measurement of $\xi_{31}^{2\nu}$ is consistent with theoretical predictions.
+The $\xi_{31}^{2\nu}$ values from KamLAND-Zen and this work are broadly consistent, with a modest ($\sim$1.7$\sigma$) difference.
 The most competitive results for the Majoron-emitting $\beta\beta$ mode with $n=7$ are obtained.
 Following detector upgrades in 2023, PandaX-4T has been taking data in the second science run (Run2).
 The capability to reconstruct the nearly complete $^{136}$Xe $\beta\beta$ spectrum will allow us to fully exploit the PandaX-4T dataset, significantly enhancing its physics potential.

 \nolinenumbers